return42/sphkerneldoc/doc/books/uio-howto/userspace_driver.rst

 ====================

-After you made sure you've got the right device with the memory mappings you need, all you have to do is to call ``mmap()`` to map the device's memory to userspace.
+After you made sure you've got the right device with the memory mappings you need, all you have to do is to call :c:func:`mmap()` to map the device's memory to userspace.

-The parameter ``offset`` of the ``mmap()`` call has a special meaning for UIO devices: It is used to select which mapping of your device you want to map.
+The parameter ``offset`` of the :c:func:`mmap()` call has a special meaning for UIO devices: It is used to select which mapping of your device you want to map.
 To map the memory of mapping N, you have to use N times the page size as your offset:

 .. code-block:: c